deborah-analytics/film-industry-analytics/notebooks/README.md

-This folder contains Jupyter or Colab notebooks used for exploratory analysis and modelling.
+This folder is reserved for exploratory notebooks.

+The main data processing and analysis pipeline is implemented in the `scripts` directory.